Justin Bieber: Legacy

-Business interests
+Other ventures

+Products and endorsements

 In 2010, Bieber signed a deal with Proactiv.
 In the same year, Bieber partnered with Nicole by OPI to launch a nail polish line "The One Less Lonely Girl Collection", which sold exclusively in Walmart.
 Bieber's nail polish line sold one million bottles less than two months after its release.
 Bieber endorsed Adidas, beside Derrick Rose and Venus Williams, in 2012.
 He became the new "face" and "body" of Calvin Klein in early 2015.
 Entertainment Tonight reported that Bieber had used MYO-X, a dietary supplement, in preparation for the photo shoot.
 In June 2015, Bieber teamed up with StarShop, a new shopping app launched by Kevin Harrington.
 Bieber has been credited with boosting the careers of other singers such as Carly Rae Jepsen and Madison Beer when he tweeted about them.

 Bieber has released four fragrances.
-He launched his debut fragrance, Someday, in 2011; it grossed more than three million US dollars in sales, at Macy's, in just under three weeks, which industry experts regard as a successful celebrity-led launch.
+He launched his debut fragrance, Someday, in 2011; it grossed more than three million US dollars in sales at Macy's in under three weeks, which industry experts regard as a successful celebrity-led launch.
 On the heels of that 2011 best-seller, he launched his second fragrance, Girlfriend, in June 2012.
 His third fragrance, The Key, was launched in July 2013, and his latest fragrance, Justin Bieber Collector's Edition, launched in 2014.

 In January 2019, Bieber launched his own clothing line called "Drew House", consisting of a wide range of products.
 Most products feature the brand's defining symbol of a simple yellow smiley-face logo with the text "drew" written across the front.
 Bieber trademarked the name for his company in February 2018.
 In September 2019, after a year-long collaboration with Schmidt's Naturals CEO, Michael Cammarata, Bieber released his deodorant line, "Here + Now", designed for sensitive skin.
 In October 2020, Bieber collaborated with Crocs on a limited edition of the brand's renowned clogs called "Crocs x Justin Bieber".
 The design draws on Crocs' classic clog range with inputs of purple and yellow, inspired by Bieber's personal clothing brand, Drew House.
 The limited edition clogs sold at select Crocs and partner e-commerce channels, Drew House's website, and Crocs retail stores in China and South Korea.

-In fall 2021, Bieber collaborated with Tim Hortons to launch a specialty version of Timbits known as "timbiebs".
+Bieber collaborated with Tim Hortons in late 2021 to launch a specialty version of Timbits known as "timbiebs".
 CNN credited the promotion's role in contributing to an increase in Tim Hortons' sales by 10.3% in the fourth quarter of 2021.
 On February 7, 2022, Bieber starred in Balenciaga's first 2022 campaign alongside Kim Kardashian and Isabelle Huppert.
 In April 2022, Italian brand Vespa revealed its collaboration with a new limited edition of its famed scooter curated by Bieber.
-The "JUSTIN BIEBER X VESPA" is modelled on a Piaggio Sprint base – available in 50, 100 and 100cc guise.
+The "Justin Bieber X Vespa" is modelled on a Piaggio Sprint base – available in 50, 100 and 100cc guise.
 In May 2022, Bieber and Tim Hortons partnered once again in a new collaboration called the "Biebs Brew", a French vanilla cold brew, which was available in North American stores beginning June 6, 2022.